Everything You Need to Know About Missouri Corporations:

-The filing is due at the end of the anniversary month of your company’s incorporation.
-A business that was incorporated on March 22, 2021 would need to submit a report in time to arrive on March 31, 2022 if filing annually, or March 31, 2023 if filling biennially.
+The filing is due within three months of the end of the anniversary month of your company’s incorporation.
+A business that was incorporated on March 22, 2022 would need to submit a report in time to arrive on June 30, 2023 if filing annually, or June 30, 2024 if filling biennially.

 These filings can be easy to forget—which is why we send our clients automatic reminders for your Missouri Annual Report filings.
 Or better yet, let us file for you.
 With our business renewal service, we can complete and submit your annual report for you for $100 plus the state fee.

 What should I know about Missouri corporate taxes?

 Missouri corporations must pay a 4% corporate net income tax rate.

 The Missouri sales tax is 4.225%.
 City, county and specialty sales taxes can be tacked on as well, making the average total sales tax 6.927%.

 Do corporations have to register with the Missouri Department Of Revenue?